Emma Furr MA, MBACP (Reg) Counsellor & Psychotherapist

 I believe that a good relationship between therapist and client has a big impact on the effectiveness of therapy, so the initial consultation is to see if working together feels right for both of us.
 This gives you a chance to find out more about how I work and whether I am the right fit for you, and me a chance to get a sense of what you are looking for from counselling and whether I can support you with that.

-As an integratively trained psychotherapist I seek to put the individual client first and foremost, whilst also being able to draw on a number of different approaches, including psychodynamic, humanistic, existential and relational.
+As an integrative trained psychotherapist I seek to put the individual client first and foremost, whilst also being able to draw on a number of different approaches, including psychodynamic, humanistic, existential, relational and embodied psychotherapy.
 I use cognitive behavioural therapy (CBT) whenever it is appropriate.

 I have worked with a broad range of issues, most recently with Camden and Islington NHS Foundation Trust offering brief psychodynamic therapy.
 I have also worked with Kingston Women's Centre, for three years, offering long term integrative psychotherapy, and The Mulberry Centre offering individual counselling to patients, their carers, and those bereaved through cancer.
 I am an Anxiety UK approved therapist trained to work with anxiety disorders, and also provide individual specialist support for university students.

-I work with individuals, aged 16 and over, and couples on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
-My special interest and ongoing study is on the subject of the mind-body connection and treating the client holistically.
+I work with individuals, aged 18 and over, and couples on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
+I take a holistic approach to fit with unique, individual needs and experiences of each client.
+My special interest and ongoing study is on the subject of the mind-body connection, considering how our minds and bodies converge in the healing of trauma, particularly through using the body as a resource in psychotherapy.

 I am a recognised AXA PPP Healthcare practitioner and registered with the Healthcode Private Practice Register.
 I have professional indemnity insurance and am registered with ICO.